Xarpet/SICP_Notes/SICP Notes.md

   - They may be returned as the results of procedures.
   - They may be included in data structures.

-  Lisp grant procedures full first-class status unlike other common programming languages.
+  Lisp grants procedures full first-class status unlike other common programming languages.
 This will impose some efficiency problems but it is worth it.

 #### Exercise 1.40-1.46